UGM-133 Trident II: History

 The Trident II was designed with greater range and payload capacity than its predecessor (Trident C-4).
 In 1972, the US Navy projected an initial operating capability (IOC) date of 1984.
 The US Navy shifted the IOC date to 1982.
 On 18 October 1973, a Trident program review was administered.
 On 14 March 1974, the US Deputy Secretary of Defense disseminated two requirements for the Trident program.
 The first was an accuracy improvement for the Trident C-4.
 The second requirement asked for an alternative to the C-4, or a new Trident II missile with a larger first-stage motor than the C-4.

 The U.S. Navy conducted studies to determine whether the more expensive Trident II could be constructed similarly to the US Air Force's MX ICBM, primarily to decrease budget costs.
 It was established that the Trident II would be 83 in in diameter and 44 ft in length in order to match the performance of the existing MX ICBM.
 Modifications to the guidance system, electronics hardening, and external protective coatings were incorporated into the design.
 While this satisfied the Navy's study requirements, it did not accommodate the US Air Force payload requirements.

 Propulsion stages were proposed to be used between the first stage and second stage motors, effectively making the Trident II a longer three-stage missile than the C-4.
-Studies were delayed in 1978 when Congress only approved $5 million of the suggested $15 million for the Navy and Air Force program studies.
+Studies were delayed in 1978 when Congress approved only $5 million of the suggested $15 million for the Navy and Air Force program studies.
 By December 1978, the Navy's and the Air Force's own studies agreed with each other that a similar missile structure would not achieve desired savings.
 It was determined that the Navy and Air Force would maintain and be responsible for their own unique weapon systems.
 The US Navy continued with its own design of the Trident II.